 There are different sensor designs for different types of ISEs.
 The ion you want to test for (in this case, nitrate) will determine the sensor technology and design choice that's right for you.

-Nitrate ISEs use a polymer membrane sensor; this sensor contains organic ion exchangers embedded in this membrane.
+Nitrate ISEs use a polymer membrane sensor, also known as a liquid membrane; this sensor contains organic ion exchangers embedded in this membrane.
 These ion exchangers are selective to nitrate ions, but other ions of similar size and charge can interfere if present in the sample in large concentrations relative to what you actually want to test for.

 To help you anticipate any potential interferences in your sample, note that these membranes are not 100% specific for the particular ion they were designed for.
 Potential interferences, from greatest to least, include: perchlorate, iodide, nitrite, carbonate, chloride, and fluoride.
 It is also important that there are no organic solvents in the sample, as these can damage the membrane.